omgnetwork/omgnetwork.github.io/docs/network/atomic-swap.md

 > - `watcherUrl` - the Watcher Info URL for defined [environment](/environments) (personal or from OMG Network).
 > - `plasmaContractAddress` - `CONTRACT_ADDRESS_PLASMA_FRAMEWORK` for defined [environment](/environments).

-> The above constants are defined for Rinkeby environment.
+> The above constants are defined for the Rinkeby environment.
 If you want to work with the Mainnet, check the [Environments](/environments) page.

 ### 3. Create helpers